At Cybertruck premiere: Tesla workers show bizarre hand signals - Breaking Latest News

 read too

-A professional trader with a success rate of over 90 percent shares four tips for finding suitable stocks
+A professional trader with a success rate of over 90 percent shares four tips to help you find the right stocks

 Dozens of Tesla workers made the hand signal in a photo posted to the company’s Twitter account.
 Twitter